andreskimlee/EIP-/Systems_Design/IntroToSysDes.md

 Availability is achieved by replicating the data across different servers.
 Consistency is achieved by updating several nodes before allowing further reads.

+reliability = the probability of a system going down will continue to operate even with a part that does not work.

+Master-slave relationship for the database, to ensure high reliability. availability can be accomplished by creating duplicate

+Availability --> Achieved through redundancy

+Recall - Consistent hashing allows us to distribute data across a cluster in such a way that will minimize reorganization

+THEY WILL INTENTIONALLY BE AMBIGUOUS ASK AS MANY QUESTIONS AS POSSIBLE!